EndsOfTheEarth/QueryLite/Documentation.md

 }
 ```

-## Repository Static Insert & Update
+## Repository Static Insert

-The repository class includes static Insert and Update methods that allocate less memory compared to using the Repository instance.
+The repository class includes static Insert method that allocates less memory compared to using an instances of the Repository class.
-The down side is that all updates are matched using the rows primary key and there are no checks to validate the
-row has not been changed in the database.
-So an update query is always sent to the database even when no values have changed.
-When inserting a row, any auto generated values will be populated on the row after an update, but they will not be reverted
+When inserting a row, any auto generated values will be populated on the row after saving, but they will not be reverted
-if the transaction fails.
+if the transaction is rolled back.

 Insert Example: